Our aim is to improve the understanding of disability in the community

 Although some of "our" young people with disability are leading independent lives it is still very difficult for them to find work.

 We believe that the Alivera Village will open the eyes of the wider community to the potential of young people with disability.
+We hope to welcome the first residents at the start of 2022.

 We aim to make The Alivera Project so successful that it will become a model for the support of young people with disability in other districts in Rwanda.